martincarstenbach/python-blogposts/flask-oracle-xe/readme.md

 The XE database container image can be instructed to create an `APP_USER`.
 For simplicity this `APP_USER` account will be used by the Flask application.
 Update the `podman run` command below to change the username from `flaskdemo` to something of your liking.
 The user's password is be stored as the aforementioned `flask-user-password` secret.

 Please refer to [this article](https://www.redhat.com/sysadmin/new-podman-secrets-command) for more details about Podman Secrets and how to create them.
+Before continuing, please ensure the entities listed above have been created.

 ## Database